 Stay up-to-date with the latest news and updates from GuideStone®

-GuideStone Capital Management® serves as the investment adviser to GuideStone Funds®, the nation's largest* faith-based mutual fund family with $14.9 billion in assets under management as of June 30, 2022.
+GuideStone Capital Management® serves as the investment adviser to GuideStone Funds®, the nation's largest1 faith-based mutual fund family with $15.2 billion in assets under management as of December 31, 2022.

 GuideStone Funds are actively managed and utilize a manager-of-managers approach to provide access to multiple, proven investment management firms within a single mutual fund.
 By combining investment strategies from these various firms — each exhibiting differentiated styles and approaches — and optimizing them in alignment with intentional risk exposures, GuideStone Funds offers the potential for enhanced diversification and expanded sources of return relative to single-manager mutual funds.